Melclic/intersectomics/README.md

 ## Community Detection

-We apply community detection to the intersected graph to identify clusters of biomolecules with shared behavior.
+Community detection is performed on the intersected graph:

-- These clusters represent **concordant groups**
+- Identifies clusters of biomolecules that are similarly related across layers
-- Edges are weighted by correlation strength
+- Uses edge weights (correlation) as a measure of connectivity

-- Each community may contain genes, proteins, and metabolites
+> **Important:** Communities may include biomolecules that are concordantly or discordantly related between omics layers. **It is the user’s responsibility to inspect each community** (e.g., via visualization or trend comparison) to interpret the biological meaning.

 <p align="center">
   <img width="800" alt="G_inter_example" src="https://github.com/Melclic/intersectomics/assets/4260862/27fab3fd-fd73-4ce9-9f7b-010d399ffc55">